 Each year, as many as 3,000 new cases of mesothelioma cancer linked to exposure to toxic asbestos are reported in the United States.
 Many victims of the rare, aggressive, and deadly form of cancer have legal rights to financial compensation from the manufacturers of asbestos products as well as other defendants who are deemed liable for the injuries.

-However, many workers affected by mesothelioma and their families are unsure whether they qualify to file lawsuits against the makers of asbestos products, their employers, and other responsible parties.
+However, many workers have mesothelioma and their families are unsure whether they qualify to file lawsuits against the makers of asbestos products, their employers, and other responsible parties.

 Eligible plaintiffs in mesothelioma and asbestos cases may include: